sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 * Use single quotes for all constants, not double quotes.
 * All CSV column values are strings unless cast to a type
-* Simple SELECT calls, no LIMIT, COUNT, JOIN, etc.
+* Simple SELECT calls, no JOIN.

 ### CSV formats